You can deposit to your/a FlexDine account on the University Dining Services website - http://www.dining.umn.edu/MealPlansFlexDine/FlexDine.html.

 Yes.
 If you would like to have your preferred name printed on your U Card you will need to go to your MyU - My Info - Click The Edit Pencil By Your Name - Add A New Name - Select Preferred Name and then fill in your preferred name.
 If you currently have a U Card please refer to our replacement policy.

 You will need to update your preferred name 24 hours prior to uploading your U Card photo.
-If you do not plan to upload your U Card photo be sure to update your preferred name 24 hours prior to your orientation date.
+If you do not plan to upload your U Card photo be sure to update your preferred name 24 hours prior to getting your U Card at the U Card Office.